Overview

 These programs and services are described in different disclosure documents which are available upon

 request.
-These programs and services generally are not managed using the same portfolio management
+These programs and services generally are not managed using the same strategies and funds used

 Methods of Analysis, Investment Strategies and Risk